theo-donacik/learn-security-examples/spoofing/spoofing.md

 ## For you to answer

 1. Briefly explain the spoofing vulnerability in **insecure.ts**.
+    The session token is stored as a cookie which can be read and used by malicious programs to spoof your credentials.

 2. Briefly explain different ways in which vulnerability can be exploited.
+    The session ID can be used to session hijack by reading the token and sending additional requests as if they were you (mal-steal-cookie.html).
+It can also be used for CSRF where a malicious site can perform actions on the original site by redirecting you because it knows you are logged in (mal-csrf.html).

 3. Briefly explain why **secure.ts** does not have the spoofing vulnerability in **insecure.ts**.
+    Secure.ts does not have the same vulnerability because it adds additional tags on the session cookie it stores.
+It sets 'httpOnly' which means the cookie is not readable by javascript which helps fix session hijacking, and 'sameSite' which prevents CSRF so a request to the original site from a malicious site cannot use your cookie.